 Stage C – Pre-Analysis Data Defensibility

-- This stage evaluates whether researcher-collected survey data, despite limited response conditions, demonstrates sufficient structural stability, directional coherence, and methodological justification within the broader UDI-T Evidence-Based Reference Context.
+- This stage evaluates whether researcher-collected survey data, despite limited response conditions, demonstrates sufficient structural stability, directional coherence, and methodological justification within the broader UDI-T Evidence-Based Reference Context, that is conducted exclusively using reliable primary data, complemented by UDI-T curated secondary evidence, and literature-informed priors within the governed UDI-T framework, without reliance on synthetic or generated samples.

 - It provides a structured benchmarking assessment prior to formal statistical analysis to determine whether the dataset is analytically defensible and responsibly positioned for modeling and testing.